Mohammed bin Salman: 2017 purge

 Another hypothesis was that the purge was part of a move towards reform.
 Steven Mufson of The Washington Post argues that Mohammed "knows that only if he can place the royal family under the law, and not above as it was in the past, can he ask the whole country to change their attitudes relative to taxes [and] subsidies."
 An analysis from the CBC claimed that "the clampdown against corruption resonates with ordinary Saudis who feel that the state has been asking them to accept belt tightening while, at the same time, they see corruption and the power elite accumulating more wealth".
-Mohammed's reform agenda is widely popular with Saudi Arabia's burgeoning youth population, but faces resistance from some of the old guard more comfortable with the kingdom's traditions of incremental change and rule by consensus.
+Mohammed's reform agenda is widely supported by Saudi Arabia's burgeoning youth population, but faces resistance from some of the old guard more comfortable with the kingdom's traditions of incremental change and rule by consensus.
 According to a former British ambassador to Riyadh, Mohammed "is the first prince in modern Saudi history whose constituency has not been within the royal family, it's outside it.
 It's been young Saudis, particularly younger Saudi men in the street".
-The 2018 Arab Youth Survey found that nine out of ten 18–24 year-olds in the MENA region support Mohammed's campaign against corruption.

-Robert W. Jordan, former U.S. ambassador to Saudi Arabia, said that "certainly Saudi Arabia has had a corruption problem for many years.
+Robert W. Jordan, former US ambassador to Saudi Arabia, said that "certainly Saudi Arabia has had a corruption problem for many years.
 I think the population, especially, has been very unhappy with princes coming in and grabbing business deals, with public funds going to flood control projects that never seem to get built...
 I would also say it's a classical power grab move sometimes to arrest your rivals, your potential rivals under the pretext of corruption".

-Trump expressed support for the move, tweeting "I have great confidence in King Salman and the Crown Prince of Saudi Arabia, they know exactly what they are doing....Some of those they are harshly treating have been 'milking' their country for years!"
-French president Emmanuel Macron, who visited Riyadh days after the purge, when asked about the purge stated "this is not the role of a president, and similarly I would not expect a leader of a foreign country to come and infringe on domestic matters."
+Trump expressed support for the move and confidence in the Saudi Arabian leaders, tweeting "Some of those they are harshly treating have been 'milking' their country for years!"
+French president Emmanuel Macron, who visited Riyadh days after the purge, offered no comment, saying "this is not the role of a president, and similarly I would not expect a leader of a foreign country to come and infringe on domestic matters."

-On 30 January 2019, the Saudi government announced the conclusion of the Anti-Corruption Committee's work.
-According to the Corruption Perceptions Index, Saudi Arabia is slowly improving its public sector, while figures of 2016 indicated a score of 46, whereby 0 implies a highly corrupt score and 100 a clear one, the index gives Saudi Arabia a score of 49 in 2017 and 2018, and 53 in 2019 the highest score achieved by Saudi Arabia until now.
+On 30 January 2019, the Anti-Corruption Committee's work was declared complete.
+As many as 500 people were rounded up in the sweep.
+Saudi Arabian banks froze more than 2,000 domestic accounts as part of the crackdown.
+According to The Wall Street Journal, the Saudi government targeted cash and assets worth up to $800 billion.
+The Saudi authorities claimed that amount was composed of assets worth around $300 billion to $400 billion that they can prove was linked to corruption.

-Prime minister
+Prime Minister

-On 27 September 2022, Mohammed was appointed as prime minister of Saudi Arabia by King Salman.
+On 27 September 2022, Mohammed was appointed as Prime Minister of Saudi Arabia by King Salman.
 Traditionally, the king has held the title of prime minister.